How we Got More Than 250 1-Star Reviews in Less Than an Hour, Twice

 The Star Rating system is being abused.
 It should be mended before it loses its credibility.
 Besides, it is hurting the businesses that are supposed to generate an advertisement cashflow to Facebook.

 A very troubling fact is that people can leave Facebook an unusually high number of reviews for a product posted in a short period of time without being warned, so it’s easy for an unscrupulous competitor or disgruntled customer to leave bad reviews or low ratings to harm a company’s reputation for a couple of bucks.
-And there really is nothing standing in their way to continue the attacks.
+And there is nothing really standing in their way to continue the attacks.

 People keep asking: Why do you have so many bad reviews on your page?